bardit/cytoscape.js-expand-collapse/README.md

 cytoscape-expand-collapse
 ================================================================================
+This is a fork from cytoscape.js-expand-collapse with some bug fixes.
 ## Description

 This extension provides an interface to expand/collapse nodes for better management of complexity of Cytoscape.js compound graphs, distributed under [The MIT License](https://opensource.org/licenses/MIT).
 When using this extension, please cite the following paper, on which the ideas are based on: